emmajanedrews/base-template/_posts/2017-01-13-whats-working-now---there-are-no-homes-for-sale.md

 {% include youtube.html %}

 Welcome back to another edition of “What’s Working Now!"
-Today we’re going to discuss... wait, shh, listen to the lament of today's serious buyers, "There are no homes for sale right now!"
+Today we’re going to discuss… wait, shh, listen to the lament of today's serious buyers, "There are no homes for sale right now!"

 It’s true—there is a continuing trend in our market that has created an incredible opportunity for home sellers to make more money.
 The weather is cold outside and many are under the impression that no one is out looking at homes right now.